Pysanky for peace: Ukrainian Easter eggs offer light in dark time | CBC News

 Workshops for adults and children

-The Ottawa branch of the Ukrainian Women's Association of Canada hosts the workshops for both adults and children and, this year, all proceeds will go toward humanitarian relief efforts in Ukraine.
+The Ottawa branch of the Ukrainian Women's Association of Canada hosts the workshops for both adults and children and, this year, all proceeds will go toward humanitarian relief efforts in Ukraine during the Russian invasion.

+Russia's offensive in Ukraine edged closer to central Kyiv on Tuesday, with a series of strikes hitting a residential neighbourhood.
+Shockwaves from an explosion also damaged the entry to a downtown subway station that has been used as a bomb shelter.

 The workshops begin Wednesday and run throughout March break until mid-April — the weeks leading up to Easter.
 People can also pick up a do-it-yourself pysanka-making kit.